 Kevin Bennett of The Law Office of Kevin Bennett tenaciously represents clients in Travis County, Lakeway, Austin, Pflugerville, Lago Vista, and the surrounding areas.
-Call (512) 476-4626 to schedule a consultation about your charges.
+Call (512) 476-4626 to schedule a consultation with a skilled DWI attorney in Austin who has extensive client reviews and testimony to back up their experience about your charges.
 Your initial consultation is free, and it is the first step in the defense planning process.

-Information on Texas Penalties for First Time DWI Convictions
+- Penalties in Texas for a First Time DWI

 Anytime an individual is found to be in actual physical control of a vehicle in a public place while intoxicated, he or she can be charged with DWI.
 Tex.
 Pen.
 Code Ann.
 Section 49.01 defines intoxicated as being unable to control your mental or physical faculties in a normal way, due to the consumption of drugs, alcohol, or any combination of the two or having a blood alcohol concentration of 0.08 or more.

 When a law enforcement official suspects that an individual is driving under the influence of drugs or alcohol, he or she will usually ask the individual to submit to a chemical test.
 The most commonly used tests include the blood, breath, and urine tests.

 Implied consent laws are laid out under section 724.011 of the Texas Transportation Code Ann..
 These laws state that anyone who accepts the privilege of operating a motor vehicle in Texas, has given their implied consent to submit to a chemical test, at the request of a law enforcement official, for the purpose of determining their sobriety.